-1. A power of attorney terminates when:

-- (a) the principal dies; - (b) the principal becomes incapacitated, if the power of attorney is not durable; - (c) the principal revokes the power of attorney; - (d) the principal revokes the agent's authority or the agent dies, becomes incapacitated, resigns and the power of attorney does not provide for another agent to act under the power of attorney; - (e) the purpose of the power of attorney is accomplished; or - (f) a court order revokes the power of attorney as provided in section 5-1510 of this title or in article eighty-one, section twenty-nine of the New York mental hygiene law.

-2. An agent's authority terminates when:

-- (a) the principal revokes the agent's authority; - (b) the agent dies, becomes incapacitated, or resigns; - (c) the agent's marriage to the principal is terminated by divorce, annulment or declaration of nullity, unless the power of attorney expressly provides otherwise.
+1. A power of attorney terminates when: - (a) the principal dies; - (b) the principal becomes incapacitated, if the power of attorney is not durable; - (c) the principal revokes the power of attorney; - (d) the principal revokes the agent's authority and there is no successor agent or no successor agent who is willing or able to serve; - (e) the agent dies, becomes incapacitated or resigns and there is no successor agent or no successor agent who is willing or able to serve; - (f) the purpose of the power of attorney is accomplished; or - (g) a court order revokes the power of attorney as provided in section 5-1510 of this title or in section twenty-nine of article eighty-one of the mental hygiene law.
+2. An agent's authority terminates when: - (a) the principal revokes the agent's authority; - (b) the agent dies, becomes incapacitated, or resigns; - (c) the agent's marriage to the principal is terminated by divorce, annulment or declaration of nullity, unless the power of attorney expressly provides otherwise.
 If the authority of an agent is revoked solely by this subdivision, it shall be revived by the principal's remarriage to the former spouse; or - (d) the power of attorney terminates.
 3. A principal may revoke a power of attorney:

-- (a) in accordance with the terms of the power of attorney. - (b) by causing all executed originals and any copies retained by a third party to be physically destroyed.
-This paragraph is not subject to limitation in the power of attorney. - (c) by delivering a written, signed and dated revocation of power of attorney to the agent.
+- (a) in accordance with the terms of the power of attorney. - (b) by causing all executed originals and any copies retained by a third party to be physically destroyed. - (c) by delivering a written, signed and dated revocation of the power of attorney to the agent.
 The agent must comply with the principal's revocation notwithstanding the actual or perceived incapacity of the principal unless the principal is subject to a guardianship under article eighty-one of the mental hygiene law.
-This paragraph is not subject to limitation in the power of attorney.

-4. Where the power of attorney has been recorded pursuant to section 294 of the New York real property law, the principal shall also record a written revocation pursuant to section 326 of the real property law.
+4. Where the power of attorney has been recorded pursuant to section 294 of the New York real property law the principal shall also record a written revocation pursuant to section 326 of the real property law.

-5. Termination of an agent's authority or of the power of attorney is not effective as to any third party who has not received actual notice of the revocation and acts in good faith under the power of attorney.
+5. Termination of an agent's authority or of the power of attorney is not effective as to any third party who has not received actual notice of the termination and acts in good faith under the power of attorney.
 Any action so taken, unless otherwise invalid or unenforceable, shall bind the principal and the principal's successors in interest.
-A third party is deemed to have actual notice when the office where the account is located receives written notice, or when any other branch or office of the third party has had a reasonable opportunity to act upon such notice.
+A financial institution is deemed to have actual notice when the office where the account is located receives written notice of the revocation or termination of such power of attorney.